arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/tutorials/getting-started/getting-started-din-simul8.md

 In order to make it works for all the eight switches, you can repeat the `stateSwitch` variable and the `if-else` conditions eight times... but that would be boring.
 What about using [arrays](https://www.arduino.cc/reference/en/language/variables/data-types/array/) and a [for-loop](https://www.arduino.cc/reference/en/language/structure/control-structure/for/)?

-The idea is to replace all the variables used in the loop with arrays that stores eight values, one for each switch, and put it inside a `for loop` that will cycle trough all the eight inputs.
+The idea is to replace all the variables used in the loop with arrays that stores eight values, one for each switch, and put it inside a `for loop` that will cycle through all the eight inputs.
 Let's see how to do it:

 First of all we need an array for all the pins definition of the inputs: